 Graphic Design: Graphic Design majors work in a wide array of design-related disciplines including branding, product design, publishing, interaction design, web design, mobile app development, experience design, service design, motion graphics, and data visualization.
 Designers often work in traditional design studios, interactive agencies, advertising agencies, and corporate design positions, and as entrepreneurs, freelancers, or design management positions.

-Illustration: Illustration majors work in diverse genres and publishing markets, including children's books, young adult fiction, genre fiction, graphic novels, editorial, advertising, concept design, motion illustration, gallery art, 3D illustration, product design, patterns & textiles, interactive, and corporate and institutional publications.
-Illustrators often work in-house for production companies, in design studios, or as a freelancer.
+Illustration: Illustration majors work as illustrators and artists in the evolving creative industry and find various opportunities in publishing, editorial media, advertising, entertainment, and fine art.
+Illustrators utilize a variety of media to create artwork for children's books, young adult fiction, genre fiction, graphic novels, motion illustrations, gallery art, product design, textiles, interactive design, and corporate or institutional publications.
+Illustrators often work in-house for production companies, in design studios, or as freelance artists and creative entrepreneurs.

 Bachelor of Arts in Interdisciplinary Design Degree